alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 ##Endangered animals

-Use the Species+ tool to [search for the animal](https://www.speciesplus.net/) that the product is made from.
+Use the Species+ tool to [search for the animal](https://www.speciesplus.net/)your by-product.
 Check which annex (A, B, C or D) it's classified as under EU wildlife trade regulations.

 What you need to do depends on whether you’re exporting [within the EU](#within-the-EU) or [outside the EU](#outside-the-EU).